 Groundwater Sustainability Plan

-The partners of WPGSA meet several times throughout the year.
+The partners of WPGSA meet several times throughout the year, including holding public meetings to share key information as it becomes available.
 Get the latest meeting materials and summaries here.

 June 2016 through June 2017